 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Create Partial-Failure Resend NPAC SMS Updates (previously NNP flow 2.9)

 In this scenario, the NPAC SMS has unsuccessfully re-sent the creation of a number pool block and corresponding subscription versions and the status is now partial-failure for the objects.
 The NPAC SMS now updates the state of the objects on the NPAC SMS.